ash-project/ash_oban/documentation/tutorials/get-started-with-ash-oban.md

 A trigger describes an action that is run periodically.

-This guide will need to be expanded, this is primarily a placeholder with an example.

 ## Get familiar with Ash resources

 If you haven't already, read the [Ash Getting Started Guide](https://hexdocs.pm/ash/get-started.html), and familiarize yourself with Ash and Ash resources.